gigalixir/gigalixir-cli/docs/source/main.rst

 Finally, add a :bash:`GIGALIXIR_APP_NAME` environment variable with the name of your app e.g. :bash:`real-hasty-fruitbat`

+Using GitLab CI or any other CI/CD service should be very similar.

 How to Set the Gigalixir Git Remote
 ===================================